-Sue is currently studying for a Photography MA.
-Her major project for this is a documentary on visual impairment and loss of sight.
-Working in collaboration with the Dorset Blind Association she is meeting people with varying degrees of sight loss and recording a number of different inspirational stories.
+In 2016 Sue completed her Photography MA and was awarded the Bournemouth Arts University’s Photography prize.
+Her major project was a documentary on visual impairment and loss of sight.
+Working in collaboration with the Dorset Blind Association she met and photographed local people with varying degrees of sight loss and recorded their inspirational stories.
 These photographs show how, with great courage and versatility, people are determined to overcome the difficulties of sight loss in order to live fulfilled lives.

 Beechwood Park, Hertfordshire

 Collyer-Bristow Gallery, London